Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Oropouche virus (OROV) is a member of the family Peribunyaviridae, genus Orthobunyavirus, and was first identified in Trinidad and Tobago.
 OROV is maintained in nature through sylvatic and urban cycles.
 The urban cycle is thought to mainly involve the bite of the Culicoides paraensis midge.
 Another urban vector in tropical regions, where it feeds on both humans and animals, is the Culex quinquefasciatus mosquito (3).
 The OROV genome comprises 3 single-stranded negative-sense RNA segments (large, medium, and small).
 Sequencing studies of the small segment suggest the existence of 4 genotypes (I–IV) (4,5).

-The source of patients for dengue surveillance in Cuba is the primary healthcare level search, clinical management, and notification of acute febrile illness (AFI) cases of unknown etiology or cases suspected of being dengue.
+The source of patients for dengue surveillance in Cuba is the primary healthcare level through the search, clinical management, and notification of acute febrile illness (AFI) cases of unknown etiology or cases suspected of being dengue.
 A network of 30 laboratories with capacity for dengue IgM detection guarantees serologic surveillance conducted on samples collected at day 6 of fever onset.
 Positive samples are confirmed at the National Reference Laboratory of the Institute “Pedro Kouri” (NRL-IPK).
-Molecular surveillance at the NRL-IPK enables real-time PCR identification of dengue viruses in acute-phase samples from patients with suspected cases.
+Molecular surveillance at the NRL-IPK enables real-time PCR identification of dengue viruses in acute-phase samples from patients with suspected dengue cases.
 Negative samples are tested for Zika, chikungunya, and yellow fever viruses.
 The NRL-IPK is also in charge of virus genetic surveillance (6).
 Environmental and entomologic surveillance complement the national integrated arbovirus surveillance system.

 The Study